TaitoUnited/taito-cli/docs/plugins.md

 * [jira-tempo](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/jira-tempo/README.md): taito-cli support for JIRA Tempo.
 * [toggl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/toggl/README.md): taito-cli support for Toggl.

 TIP: You can report your work hours to multiple hour reporting systems at once with a single taito-cli command.
 You just need to enable multiple hour reporting plugins.
-For example, enable one plugin globally and the other one for a project.
+For example, if one of the plugins should always be enabled and the other one only when you are working with a certain project, you can enable one plugin globally in you personal `taito-config.sh` file, and the other one in the `taito-config.sh` file of the project.
+On the other hand, if both plugins should be enabled when you are working for a certain organization, you can enable both plugins in the `taito-config.sh` file of the organization.

 ## Infrastructure management for projects